AviatrixSystems/Docs/HowTos/Service_Chaining_Ref_Design.rst

 2. Note: You can create more peering connections from VPC-1, all traffic will be inspected.

-3. For support, send email to support@aviatrix.com.
+3. For support, please open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_

 4. Enjoy!